-Valuation Day a Business Day as of which the Net Asset Value per Share is
+Valuation Day a Business Day as of which the Net Asset Value per Share is calculated, as specified in the Supplement.

 4. INVESTMENT STRATEGY AND RESTRICTIONS

 The main objective of the Fund is to seek capital appreciation by investing in a range of diversified Transferable Securities and/or other liquid financial assets permitted by the 2010 law through the constitution of different professionally managed Sub-Funds.